 What Difference Does the College Make?

-Despite paying over $50,000 a year for some colleges, it is the students who are held responsible for their success or failure.
+Despite paying over $70,000 a year for an increasing number of colleges, it is the students who are held responsible for their success or failure.
 Think about all of the books that tell the student how to succeed in college.
 Only recently as tuition and student debt have skyrocketed has the word “accountability” begun to be mentioned.

 Why do colleges with seemingly similar inputs such as student quality and faculty expenditures, vary by as much as 20 percentage points in graduation rates?